Free Things to Do in Phoenix, AZ

 Heard Museum

 Want to delve deeper into American-Indian culture?
-Embracing and exploring their history and milestones through art.
+Embrace and explore their history and milestones through art.
 Then, take time to visit the Heard Museum on North Central Avenue.

 Visitors can also enjoy its outdoor sculptures and grab a cup of coffee at The Courtyard Cafe, which offers Southwest-inspired meals, wine, and beer.
 Those with American-Indian heritage (adult or child) can enter the museum for free as long as they show their tribal ID.